Capital One & Khan Academy’s free financial literacy course

 Unit 8: Scams and fraud

 Scammers are always evolving and coming up with new ways to trick people out of their money.
-Find out about different types of scams, the red flags to watch out for and ways to protect yourself from becoming a victim with these three lessons:
+Find out about different types of scams, the red flags to watch out for and ways to help protect yourself from becoming a victim with these three lessons:

 1. How to protect your personal information